-There isn’t one underlying issue that causes reversals.
-A child might reverse letters because he has a poor memory for how to form letters.
+For older kids who continue to reverse letters, there are a few other potential causes.
+A child might reverse letters because of a poor memory for how to form letters.
 Another possible cause is visual processing issues.
 In this case, a child might have trouble identifying how images are different (visual discrimination) or which direction they face (visual directionality).

 Do kids outgrow the habit of reversing letters?

-The majority of kids outgrow reversing as they become better readers and more proficient at writing.
-Reversing letters is normal and fairly common up until second grade.
+The majority of kids outgrow reversing as they get stronger at reading and writing.
+Reversing letters is typical and fairly common up until second grade.

-Young kids and beginning readers do not always make that distinction right away.
+Young kids and beginning readers don’t always make that distinction right away, though.
 That discovery is part of the learning process.
-It comes as they build their phonics skills and become more experienced readers and writers.
+It comes as kids build their phonics skills and become more experienced readers and writers.

 If my child is reversing letters, should I take a wait-and-see approach?

-If it turns out he does have some type of language or visual processing difficulty, the sooner he stops reversing letters, the less ingrained the habit will be.
-Repeating an error causes it to be more established.
-Your child will be better off if he breaks the habit early.
+If it turns out your child does have some type of language or visual processing difficulty, the sooner you address letter reversals, the less ingrained the habit will be.
+Your child will be better off by breaking the habit early.

 How can I help my child at home with letter reversals?

 Work on one letter at a time.
 For example, if your child is reversing b and d, start with b.
-Don’t introduce d until he’s having much less difficulty with b.
+Don’t introduce d until your child is having much less difficulty with b.
 After that, you can work on other significant reversals, such as p or q.

 Do the same with numbers.
 Work on only one at a time.
 When your child is having much less trouble with that number, you can move on to the next.

-When focusing on a letter, try to engage more than one of his senses.
+When focusing on a letter, try to engage more than one of your child’s senses.
 This is known as a multisensory approach.

-For instance, your child could trace the letter b in sand or “skywrite” it as he says aloud the sound for b.
-As he’s practicing, give him a strategy for remembering, such as “the bat comes before the ball.”
+For instance, your child could trace the letter b in sand or “skywrite” it while saying aloud the sound for b.
+As your child is practicing, offer a strategy for remembering how to write b, such as “the bat comes before the ball.”
 (Meaning that the vertical line of the b, or the bat, comes before the round part, or the ball.)